Economic history of France: 1770-1789

-The agricultural and climatic problems of the 1770s and 1780s led to an important increase in poverty: in some cities in the north, historians have estimated the poor as reaching upwards of 20% of the urban population.
+The agricultural and climatic problems of the 1770s and 1780s led to a large increase in poverty: in some cities in the north, historians have estimated the poor as reaching upwards of 20% of the urban population.
 Displacement and criminality, mainly theft, also increased, and the growth of groups of mendicants and bandits became a problem.
 Overall about one third of the French population lived in poverty, approximately 8 million people.
-This could rise by several million during bad harvests and the resulting economic crises.
+This could increase by several million after bad harvests and the resulting economic crises.
 Although nobles, bourgeoisie, and wealthy landholders saw their revenues affected by the depression, the hardest-hit in this period were the working class and the peasants.
 While their tax burden to the state had generally decreased in this period, feudal and seigneurial dues had increased.

 In these last decades of the century, French industries continued to develop.
 Mechanization was introduced, factories were created, and monopolies became more common.
-However, this growth was complicated by competition from England in the textiles and cotton industries.
+However, this growth was complicated by competition from England in the textile and cotton industries.
 The competitive disadvantage of French manufactures was sorely demonstrated after the 1786 Anglo-French commercial treaty opened the French market to British goods beginning in mid-1787.
-The cheaper and superior quality British products undercut domestic manufactures, and contributed to the severe industrial depression underway in France by 1788.
+The cheaper and superior quality British products undercut domestic manufacturers, and contributed to the severe industrial depression underway in France by 1788.
 The depression was worsened by a catastrophic harvest failure during the summer of 1788, which reverberated across the economy.
 As peasants and wage earners were forced to spend higher proportions of their income on bread, demand for manufactured goods evaporated.